 Studio photographers will appreciate that the Hasselblad X1D (unlike the SX420) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-The SX420 is a recent model that features in the current product line-up of Canon.
-In contrast, the X1D has been discontinued (but can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the X1D was succeeded by the Hasselblad X1D II.
+Both the SX420 and the X1D have been discontinued, but can regularly be found used on eBay.
+The SX420 was replaced by the Canon SX430, while the X1D was followed by the Hasselblad X1D II.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Canon SX420 Manual (free pdf) or the online Hasselblad X1D Manual.

 So how do things add up?
 Is there a clear favorite between the Canon SX420 and the Hasselblad X1D?
 Which camera is better?
 The listing below highlights the relative strengths of the two models.